Create a backyard oasis

 A secure setup and a steady maintenance routine cut risks and keep water clear year‑round.

-Make sure the pond is escape-proof by building barriers at least 18 inches high using field stones, fencing, or low walls.
-Slanted, textured sides help animals climb out while discouraging escape.
-Place smooth rim materials so shells and feet don’t catch.
+Make sure the pond is escape-proof by building barriers at least 18 inches high with stone edging, buried low fencing, or a short retaining wall; for determined diggers, bury the bottom of the fence several inches into the ground.
+Use slanted, textured sides or gradual ramps so turtles can climb out easily while discouraging accidental escapes.
+Select smooth rim materials so shells and feet don’t catch.

 Protect from predators